-Connect the pipes as shown between the rigid descending pipes and the filtration group.

-The filtration kit enclosed with your pool is sized for installation of the filtration group 3.5 m from the pool, as are the lengths of the pipes.
-They may need to be modified to fit your installation.
+Connect the rigid descending pipes and the filtration group as illustrated in the diagram below.
+The filtration kit supplied is sized for installation of the filtration group 3.5m from the pool, pipe and tube lengths are indicative.
+Make sure that you modify the lengths to fit your installation.

-Once the hydraulic connections are made, check that all the valves are CLOSED.
+Once hydraulic connection is complete, make sure that all the valves are in the CLOSED position.